stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

    A table should be stored in two files: One for the schema and one for the CSV content.

-   Note: Doing so in a provably total way can be pretty hard and will be a topic for another day.
+   Note: Reading files in a provably total way can be pretty hard and will be a topic for another day.
 For now, just use function `readFile` exported from `System.File` in base for reading a file as a whole.